section-engineering-education/engineering-education/articles/what-is-word2vec/index.md

 ### Prerequisites

-Before reading this article, the reader ought to know about Natural Language Processing (NLP).
+Before reading this article, a reader should be familiar with basic Natural Language Processing (NLP) concepts.

 ### Introduction